 Ramza arrives on scene, and not-so-long story short, I Arithmaticked this battle to death in only a few turns.
 That’ll teach you to stand on level ground!

 After the fight, Cloud muttered about losing something important (Midgar’s Aerith) and agreed to join the party.
-And that… is the end of his story!
+And that’s the end of his story!
 We never see Ivalice’s Aerith again, and Cloud never technically returns home on-screen.
 He does have the bizarre footnote in that his bio doesn’t appear in the Personae menu until he leaves the party by death or dismissal, but that’s just a glitch.
 Another thing I’m surprised the remake didn’t fix!
 Hell, the remake could have given him an ending scene, too.
-A post-credit scene of him entering a portal would have been fine!
+A post-credit scene of him silently entering a portal would have been fine!

-The random battle at Bervenia was a boring match (random battles often are, which is why I’ve skipped dozens of them in this Journal) which consisted of us killing most of the enemies in just a few turns, and then trying to pin down the one surviving monster while Rapha climbed the summit to find the treasure.
+The random battle at Bervenia was a boring match (random battles often are, which is why I’ve skipped dozens of them in this Journal) that consisted of us killing most of the enemies in just a few turns, and then trying to pin down the one surviving monster while Rapha climbed the summit to find the treasure.
 It’s not even worth the fuss: Cloud, like Rapha and Marach, has a reputation as being one of the worst characters in the game, and the remake didn’t even try to fix him like it did the AoE twins!
 His problem is that his Limit Break abilities take an absurd amount of time to cast, at which point most of the battle is over and your target has probably moved, anyways!
 Dragoons and casters are barely functional in this game as-is thanks to similar restrictions, but they’re close enough to still justify the effort.
 Cloud?
 Not a chance.